Best Red Pill Books

 Summary

-For those who’ve always considered the state and government as great providers of safety and stability… This is the red pill for you.
+For those who’ve always considered the government a provider of safety and stability… This is the red pill for you.

 It’s really short and to the point, and comes also in audiobook form, so it should be easy to go through.